micheles/papers/PITCHME.md

 **Inputs formats we are using**

-- INI (TOML would have been better)
+- INI (good, but TOML would have been better)
 - XML/NRML/XSD (could have been simpler)
 - CSV (should have been used more)
 - HDF5 (UCERF3, GMPE tables)